Mark Kehoe

 Mark Kehoe (born 9 September 1998) is an Irish hurler who plays for club side Kilsheelan–Kilcash and at inter-county level with the Tipperary senior hurling team.
 He is usually deployed as a full-forward, but can also be deployed as a corner-forward.

+Career

+On 17 June 2023, he scored a hat-trick and ended up with a total of 3-3 against Offaly in an All-Ireland preliminary quarter-final.